Probus Clubs: History

 The members of the Rotary Club Vocational Service Committee decided to organise a monthly lunch.
 In February 1966, a meeting was advertised for all retired professional and businessmen aged 60 and over.
 42 men turned up.
 A monthly lunch was arranged, at which the Rotary Club President took the chair until the Club had formed its own rules and committee.
 The inaugural luncheon of the first Probus Club in the United Kingdom (by that name) was on the 2 March 1966.

 In May 1966 a Committee was formed with Harold Blanchard as chairman, who is seen as one of the 'Father Figures' of Probus along with James Raper.
 The name “Probus” was suggested by a member who took the first three letters from 'PROfessional and BUSiness'.
 It had the advantage that it was a Latin word from which 'probity' is derived.
 The Probus Club of Caterham was met with success, and became known among other Rotary Clubs with new clubs being founded.

 In 1974, Probus expanded into New Zealand and by 1976 the idea had spread to Australia.
 The first Probus club for seniors in North America was sponsored by the Rotary Club of Galt in Cambridge, Ontario, Canada in 1987.
-Currently in Canada there are 250+ clubs with more than 36,500 members.
+Currently there are 250+ clubs with more than 36,500 members in Canada.

 Although Probus membership has its greatest concentrations in the United Kingdom, Australia and New Zealand, clubs today exist in many parts of the world, including the United States, Belgium, India, South Africa and several other countries in Africa and Asia.